-When negotiating financing agreements or extending such agreements, Aroundtown depends on its ability to agree to terms and conditions that will provide for interest payments that will not impair its profit targets, and for amortisation schedules that do not restrict its ability to pay intended dividends.
-Further, Aroundtown may be unable to enter into hedging instruments that may become necessary if variable interest rates are agreed upon or may only be able to do so at significant costs.
+When negotiating financing agreements or extending such agreements, Aroundtown Group depends on its ability to agree to terms and conditions that will provide for interest payments that will not impair its profit targets, and for amortization schedules that do not restrict its ability to pay intended dividends.
+Further, the Group may be unable to enter into hedging instruments that may become necessary if variable interest rates are agreed upon or may only be able to do so at significant costs.
 If the current environment in which high rates prevail will remain for a prolonged period, Aroundtown Group's financing costs, including costs for hedging instruments, may increase, which would likely reduce Aroundtown Group's profits.

 Aroundtown Group's equity includes a material amount of perpetual notes.
 Such notes include in their terms a reset of their respective interest rates every five years (reset date), starting from the first call date, based on a specified margin plus a 5-year swap rate (reset rate).
 If a reset date falls in a period of high interest rates it is likely that such notes will carry a materially higher interest going forward, thereby reducing the profits available to shareholders.
 Furthermore, the Company generally aims to replace its perpetual notes issues on their first voluntary call date by a new issue.
-In times of high market uncertainty, the rates that the Company would pay on a new issuance may differ materially from the reset rate, it may therefore be uneconomical for the Company to call the respective notes and issue new notes, as has been the case with its notes with the first call date in January 2023, which may impact market expectations and the Company's access to capital.
+In times of high interest rates, the rates that the Company would pay on a new issuance may differ materially from the reset rate, it may therefore be uneconomical for the Company to call the respective notes and issue new notes, as has been the case with its notes with the first call date in January and in October 2023.

-The willingness of purchasers to acquire real estate in an environment of rising interest rates may be negatively affected, thereby restricting Aroundtown Group's ability to dispose of its properties on favourable terms when desired.
-Most purchasers finance their acquisitions with lender-provided financing through mortgages and comparable security.
+The willingness of purchasers to acquire real estate in an environment of rising interest rates may be negatively affected, thereby restricting Aroundtown Group's ability to dispose of its properties on favorable terms when desired.
+Most purchasers finance their acquisitions with lender provided financing through mortgages and comparable security (in Germany so-called land charges).
 Lack of availability of such financing at attractive rates therefore reduces demand for properties.